gbudjeakp/Building-u-feedback-exp/README.md

 # Building-u-feedback
-  A feeback application that allows the interns at building-u, receive feedbacks on their projects (Project is currently being worked on for the Non-Profit Organiazation called Building-U.
+ A feeback application that allows the interns at building-u, receive feedbacks on their projects (Project is currently being worked on for the Non-Profit Organization called Building-U.

 # APP IS UNDER CONSTRUCTION